Sam-Dragon/interview/java-questions/easy/direct-questions.md

        - It may overload consuming more resources and system crashes

 25. What is Thread Pools ?
 Adv/Dis ?
 Use-case ? <br>
 A.  It is concept of providing readily available threads for the programmer to use.
-Internally manages thread communication, effective memory utilization<br>
+Internally manages thread                   communication, effective memory utilization <br>
-    Adv: <br>
-       - Ready made threads are provided, user just need to use it
-       - No need to manage the cycle of threads
+    Adv: Ready made threads are provided, user just need to use it, No need to manage the cycle of threads <br>
-   DisAdv: <br>
-      - It is possible to have deadlocks
-      - Internal issue w.r.t threads are undetermined
+    DisAdv: It is possible to have deadlocks, Internal issue w.r.t threads are undetermined <br>
-   Use-Case:
+    Use-Case: Animation, Gaming, video processing
-      - Programmers tend to use ready-made framework such as executer service which manages thread of pools <br>
-        It is useful in executing any functionality which is background process [Animation, Gaming]

 26. Tell me about different types of thread pools ? <br>
+A.  There are 5 types of pools currently supported
-A.  Single Thread Pool - It just contains only one thread & executes task sequencially.
-Example - Any Program <br>
+    - Single Thread Pool - It just contains only one thread & executes task sequencially.
+Example - Any Program
-    Single Scheduled Thread Pool - It contains only one Thread & useful for scheduling **future** tasks.
-Example - Payment <br>
+    - Single Scheduled Thread Pool - It contains only one Thread & useful for scheduling **future** tasks.
+Example - Payment
-    Fixed Thread Pool - It contains fixed number of threads and executes tasks parallely<br>
+    - Fixed Thread Pool - It contains fixed number of threads and executes tasks parallely
-    Cached Thread Pool - It contains multiple threads provided and executes tasks and waits till 1min before thrashing and                            then new threads will be created <br>
+    - Cached Thread Pool - It contains multiple threads provided and executes tasks and waits till 1min before thrashing                               and then new threads will be created
-    Scheduled Thread Pool - It contains multiple threads provided and executes **future** tasks and waits till 1min before thrashing and then new threads will be created <br>
+    - Scheduled Thread Pool - It contains multiple threads provided and executes **future** tasks and waits till 1min                                     before thrashing and then new threads will be created

-27. What is Executor Service ?
+28. What is Executor Service ?
 How is it useful ? <br>
 A.  It is a framework designed for providing worker threads.
 It uses **Exeutors** class to create thread pool <br>
     It is useful because it manages the lifecycle of threads <br>

-28. What is CPU vs Memeory Intensive Tasks ?
+29. What is CPU vs Memeory Intensive Tasks.? <br>
+A.  Tasks are divided based on tasks as follows
-A.  The task which requires more processing power then it is called cpu intensive task. <br>
+    - The task which requires more processing power then it is called cpu intensive task. <br>
     Use Process Based Multi=tasking <br>
     Ex: Math calculation
-    The task which requires more memory power then it is called memory intensive task. <br>
+    - The task which requires more memory power then it is called memory intensive task. <br>
     Use Thread Based Multi=tasking <br>
     Ex: Games, Animation

-29. Explain Thread Life Cycle ?
+30. Explain Thread Life Cycle ? <br>
+A.  Following are the states of the threads
-A.  New - When the thread is created but not running state [start() method] <br>
+    - New - When the thread is created but not running state [start() method]
-    Runnable - When the thread is ready to run [yeild(), notify(), notifyAll() method] <br>
+    - Runnable - When the thread is ready to run [yeild(), notify(), notifyAll() method]
-    Not-Runnable - When the thread is blocked/waited [sleep(), wait(), IO Block method] <br>
+    - Not-Runnable - When the thread is blocked/waited [sleep(), wait(), IO Block method]
-    Terminate - When the thread is killed [stop() method (OR) run method finishes] <br>
+    - Terminate - When the thread is killed [stop() method (OR) run method finishes]

-30. Types of locks in threads ?
+31. Types of locks in threads ?
 Example <br>
 A.  **Intrinsic Locks** - Implicit locks which works with single thread under synchronization <br>
     - Object level lock : lock which works on object instance <br>
     - Class level lock : lock which works on class instance <br>